Peruvian Amazon Company: Aquiléo Torres

 Aquiléo Torres was a Colombian that was initially apprehended by the company in 1906 for "poaching" on their premises.
 He was incarcerated by Armando Normand and Fidel Velarde for at least a year.
 Aquiléo was released under the condition that he joined the company.
 (Note: Michael Taussig, in reference to Torres, wrote: "When released he became one of Arana's most sadistic station managers, with an especial proclivity for dismembering Indians' bodies while they were still alive.")
 Initially, he was tasked with overseeing the punishment of the natives.
 It is alleged that Aquiléo was responsible for the deaths of numerous natives and frequently mutilated individuals by cutting off their ears while they were still alive.
 James Chase recounts an instance where he observed Torres sever the ear of a man before burning the man's wife alive in his presence.
 According to Casement "Aquileo Torres, I was told, was drowned - he disappeared at any rate.
 I was told he was drowned on Christmas day, 1910."

 Rubber collection centers

 The land belonging to Arana was divided into two administrative divisions: La Chorrera along the Igaraparaná river, and El Encanto along the Caraparaná river.
 According to the company prospectus issued in 1907, the Chorrera agency encompassed over forty stations that produced rubber, whereas the El Encanto agency had approximately eighteen stations.
-By September of 1910, La Chorrera's agency only consisted of ten rubber stations and employed 101 salaried agents at those stations.
+By September 1910, La Chorrera's agency only consisted of ten rubber stations and employed 101 salaried agents at those stations.
 (Note: Similar information regarding El Encanto's composition is not included in the document "Slavery in Peru" as the author, Roger Casement, was more familiar with La Chorrera.)